Burakzdd/Image-Processing-Application-with-CPP/README.md

 This project is a C++ application for performing various operations on RGB images.
 The application utilizes the OpenCV library to perform image processing tasks.

+## Architecture
+The architecture of this project follows an object-oriented design where the `CommonProcesses` class serves as the base class, and the `Detection` class is derived from it.
+Both `LineDetection` and `CornerDetection` classes further inherit from the `Detection` class.
+This architecture allows for a modular and extensible design, where common image processing functionalities are defined in the `CommonProcesses` class, while specific detection tasks like edge and corner detection are implemented in the derived classes.

 ## Features

 - **Image Loading and Display:** Load and visualize images using the `CommonProcesses` class.